 Roof Preparation and Application Process

 We suggest performing an inspection of your roof.
-Look for any separations in your seams.
-Also around your joints, AC’s and vents check for any loose caulk or areas where caulk may be needed.
-Our Rubex caulk has been field tested to be compatable with our RVroofMagic, so it will not void the warranty.
+Look for any separations in seams.
+Also, around your joints, AC’s and vents, check for any loose caulk or areas where caulk may be needed.
+Our Rubex caulk has been field tested to be compatible with our RvRoofMagic, so it will not void the warranty.
 Be sure any silicone caulk currently on the roof is replaced with the Rubex caulk.

 A light power wash, if you have one, is great.
 Otherwise, use a good bristle brush.
 The roof must be clean, dry and free of any oil, grease, dirt or loosely adhered coating.
 Surface should be cleaned with Roof Protect to ensure proper adhesion.
 We suggest our Roof Protect to thoroughly clean your roof.
 It was field tested to be compatible with RvRoofMagic and provides a very deep cleaning vs standard cleaners.
 Roof Protect emulsifies contaminates and provides improved surface preparation by effectively removing oil, grease, mildew, dirt, and other soils from your roofing membrane.
 It also has a built in mildewcide to kill any living mold spores on your roof prior to application of the RvRoofMagic.
 You can also use Roof Protect annually to further protect your roof, allowing dirt and grease etc. to be removed, further extending your roof service life.